mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-07-long-read-qc.md

 # Assess quality with Nanoplot - Long reads only
 In case of long reads, we can check sequence quality with [Nanoplot](https://github.com/wdecoster/NanoPlot/).
 It provides basic statistics with nice plots for a fast quality control overview.

+**What is this data?**
+PacBio HiFi reads were provided by [PacBio - GIAB sample HG002](https://www.pacb.com/smrt-science/smrt-resources/datasets/) and was downsampled using [seqtk](https://github.com/lh3/seqtk).
+This is whole genome shotgun sequencing of human DNA.

 **If you are not using a CLIMB-BIG-DATA notebook, you will need to download the data.**
 ```